Rob Briley: Drunk driving incident

 Briley allegedly rammed the rear of a truck in Dowelltown, Tennessee on September 8, 2007, after which state troopers cited him for driving under the influence, evading arrest, and violating the implied consent law.
 The charges arose as a result of his allegedly having tried to escape the officers who pulled him over in Wilson County, starting a chase that, according to Watertown police, topped speeds of over 100 miles per hour (161 km/h).
 Briley was charged with drunk driving and leaving the scene of the two accidents after Watertown police stopped his vehicle.

 During the incident, Briley asked police officers twice, to shoot him in the "fucking head," and he called the Wilson County Sheriff's Department deputies "goddamn Nazis."
 To one deputy, he said, "You're not an American, are you?
 You're a goddamn German!"
 Inside his car, police found a bottle of bourbon and three bottles of pills.
 Democratic leaders said that he would keep his legislative seat and Judiciary Committee chairmanship for now, though Governor Phil Bredesen said he should step down from his post as chair of the Judiciary Committee.
 On September 15, 2007, he resigned from his position as chair of the Judiciary Committee.
 He stated he was being treated at Cumberland Heights alcohol and drug treatment center.

 On March 4, 2008, Briley announced that he would not seek re-election to his seat in the state House.

 Following these events, Briley admitted that he is an alcoholic during a speech on the floor of the House of Representatives.

-Legislation sponsored

-During his five terms in the House, Rob Briley was the prime sponsor, introducing and passing into law the following pieces of legislation: